Online Video Training

 Please Note: The videos below include portrayals of infant sleep environments in private, non-licensed, homes that are not subject to the requirements of Minnesota Statute § 245A.1435.
-Licensed Child Care Providers must comply with statutory safe sleep requirements when sleeping infants including nothing in the crib except for an infant's pacifier.
+License holders must comply with statutory safe sleep requirements by placing nothing in the crib except for an infant's pacifier.
 In addition, attachments or modifications to the crib are prohibited.

 - Video produced by Hennepin County (4:17)

 - Video produced by Eastern Virginia Medical School (5:50)